brienen/crunch_uml/README.md

   - `--skip_xmi_relations`: Skip parsing relations for XMI files only.

   **Supported Input Types**:
-    - `xmi"`: XMI Parser for strict XMI files.
+    - `xmi`: XMI Parser for strict XMI files.
 No extensions, like EA extensions, are parsed.
 Tested on XMI v2.1 spec.
-    - `eaxmi"`: XMI Parser that processes EA (Enterprise Architect) specific extensions.
+    - `eaxmi`: XMI Parser that processes EA (Enterprise Architect) specific extensions.
 Tested on XMI v2.1 spec.
-    - `json"`: Generic parser that reads JSON files and looks for table and column definitions.
+    - `json`: Generic parser that reads JSON files and looks for table and column definitions.
-    - `xlsx"`: Generic parser that reads Excel files, expecting one or more worksheets that correspond with the names of one or more tables.
+    - `xlsx`: Generic parser that reads Excel files, expecting one or more worksheets that correspond with the names of one or more tables.
-    - `csv"`: Generic parser that reads a single CSV file, expecting its name to be in the list of tables.
+    - `csv`: Generic parser that reads a single CSV file, expecting its name to be in the list of tables.

   The following tables are supported: ['packages', 'classes', 'attributes', 'enumerations', 'enumerationliterals', 'associations', 'generalizations'].